"She's earned it": Bridget Otoo gets new appointment as a presidential staffer

 Check out the post below:

-**Early Media Experience:** Before venturing into broadcasting, Otoo began her career as a voice artist in 2003, where she lent her voice to advertisements for significant brands such as Unilever, Tigo, and Ecobank, laying the groundwork for her future in media.
+Before she ventured into broadcasting, Otoo began her career as a voice artist in 2003, where she lent her voice to advertisements for significant brands such as Unilever, Tigo, and Ecobank, laying the groundwork for her future in media.

-**Social Justice:** Otoo is widely recognized as a passionate advocate for women’s empowerment and the rights of the LGBTQI+ community in Ghana, using her platform effectively to raise awareness and champion these causes.
+She rose to prominence as a news anchor and broadcaster at TV3, one of Ghana's leading television networks.

-**Mandela Washington Fellowship:** In 2018, Bridget Otoo received notable recognition when she was selected as a finalist for the Mandela Washington Fellowship for Young African Leaders, honoring her impactful leadership and contributions to the media industry in Ghana.
+Bridget Otoo has been widely recognised as a passionate advocate for women’s empowerment and the rights of the LGBTQI+ community in Ghana, using her platform effectively to raise awareness and champion these causes.

-With her rich background in media and her strong commitment to advocating for societal change, Bridget Otoo’s new role as a presidential staffer is poised to be influential in shaping the administration's communication strategy and public interface.
+In 2018, Bridget Otoo also received notable recognition when she was selected as a finalist for the Mandela Washington Fellowship for Young African Leaders, honouring her impactful leadership and contributions to the media industry in Ghana.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!